 And with two different parking garages and tons of outdoor, uncovered spaces, there is, fortunately plenty of parking spaces available.
 While I don’t have exact numbers, my belief is that the Rio may have more parking spaces than any other resort in Las Vegas.

 While other resorts in Las Vegas (MGM Grand, Luxor, etc.), have instituted paid parking, parking at the Rio remains completely free to everyone.
-On November 29th, 2016, Caesars Entertainment (Rio’s parent company), announced that they would begin charging their customers for both self-parking and valet parking at all of their properties – except for the Rio.

 The Rio has two large self-park parking garages, called the Carnival (the yellow pin on the map), and Masquerade, (the red pin on the map).